Greenhouse Gas Analysis and Memo

 Northwest Branch National Home for Disabled Volunteer Soldiers/Soldiers’ Home National Historic Landmark

 - The I-94 East-West study area is adjacent to several significant historic buildings and properties.
 Most notable is the Soldiers’ Home National Historic Landmark.
-The site’s formal name is the Northwest Branch, National Home for Disabled Volunteer Soldiers, and it covers most of the Department of Veterans Affairs campus just west of Miller Park, including Wood National Cemetery, which is bisected by I-94.
+The site’s formal name is the Northwest Branch, National Home for Disabled Volunteer Soldiers, and it covers most of the Department of Veterans Affairs campus just west of American Family Field, including Wood National Cemetery, which is bisected by I-94.

 - The National Asylum for Disabled Volunteer Soldiers, as it was originally called, was established by Congress in 1865 as part of a system of National Soldiers’ Homes to provide care for soldiers who had been disabled through loss of limb, wounds, disease, or injury during service.
 The Milwaukee Soldiers’ Home campus was one of the first three nationally designated campuses.
 It is the only one of the three original sites with its Soldiers’ Home intact, and it is also the only one with the majority of its surrounding recuperative village remaining.